Shopify/polaris/polaris.shopify.com/content/components/card.md

     title: Card section with destructive action
     description: >-
-      Use when a card action applies only to one section and will delete merchant data or be otherwise difficult to recover from.undefinedundefined
+      Use when a card action applies only to one section and will delete merchant data or be otherwise difficult to recover from.
   - fileName: card-with-a-subdued-section.tsx
     title: Card with a subdued section
     description: >-
       Use to indicate when one of the sections in your card contains inactive or disabled content.
-  - fileName: subdued-card-for-secondary-content.tsx
+  - fileName: card-subdued-for-secondary-content.tsx
     title: Subdued card for secondary content
     description: >-
       Use for content that you want to deprioritize.
 Subdued cards don’t stand